 Hayley enjoys the strong connection to the academic community and the opportunity to take science in a new direction.
 Ocean Science Trust allows her to wear many hats, envision what’s possible, and come up with novel ways to bring the possible to life.

-Hayley leads Ocean Science Trust's peer review program, leads the work of the Ocean Protection Council Science Advisory Team, supports projects on ocean acidification and fisheries.
+Hayley leads Ocean Science Trust's peer review program, leads the work of the Ocean Protection Council Science Advisory Team and ocean acidification, and supports the fisheries program.